 - Consider starting a new journal on the new calendar or school year.
 That way you can see your child’s progress and capture memories based on specific life events.

 - Take responsibility for reminding the kids to use it.
 When we finish a book, I immediately ask the girls to get out their journals—otherwise we will forget.

 - Create your own ratings system so your ratings are consistent.
 (We’ve found that if you don’t do this, kids will give most books a solid five.)
 Ask the kids why they rated the book the way they did and compare to other books that they’ve rated the same.

 - Set goals for reading and use the journal to measure your progress.
 This doesn’t have to be high-pressure.
 Make a list of five books you want to read in the front of the journal and then cross them out as you read.
 Then add to the list as you go.

 - Experiment with what works for your child and family.
 Maybe doing batch entries is less stressful than doing single entries.
 Maybe your child wants to do it independently, or maybe it becomes part of your routine when you finish a book.
 Perhaps your child only journals about middle grade books, or perhaps they record only picture books.
 Maybe it’s just about reflection, or maybe it’s about keeping track of their progress.
 There’s no right or wrong way to use it.

 Most importantly, make sure the journal isn’t just more work.
 We’re all about making reading fun and simple, and we want to keep it that way!

-If you already have a My Reading Adventures journal—or a different journal your child uses frequently—we’d love to hear about how your family uses it!
+If you already have a MY LIFE IN BOOKS journal—or a different journal your child uses frequently—we’d love to hear about how your family uses it!
 Let us know in the comments below.